Then what about developers who are wanting to explore concepts or programming paradigms? Object orientated vs functional? Imperative vs declarative?

 There is a disjoint between backend/APIs and frontend applications.
 Each have constructed their own way of doing things, best practices and so on.
 This is done without the other in mind.
 A backend without a frontend makes for a nearly impossible user experience that would only allow for users who have a good understanding of HTTP requests to be able to make use of the system.
 A frontend without a backend is just as pointless as a static website without any content.

-Where will the web be 10 years from now?
+Where will web development be 10 years from now?

 I’m not even going to pretend to know the answer to this but I’ll give it a go.
 The enhancements of sites like Wix scare me because potential client could have everything that they need right there, in a nice drag-and-drop UI.
 Potential clients that want to make use of my deep React knowledge could eventually replace me with something like GPT-3 if it gets to the point that it could seamlessly integrate, build and improve upon your code.